Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Oh, you'll know because it's the kind of text.

-You have a separate phone.
+You'll have a separate phone.

 No, I think you'll just know when you get a text.

-That's because your parents are gone.
+That's because your parents are boning.

 Well, think about it.

-And telling their kids that they don't call them enough.
+and telling their kids that they don't call them enough.

-And why wouldn't you combine those two things
+Why wouldn't you combine those two things to maximize your pleasure?

-As fixi-wanking being combining two things that make people very happy.
+Asphy-wanking being combining two things that make people very happy.

-It's getting close to dying and sitting down.
+Getting close to dying and sitting down.

 We don't talk about sex this much on our podcast.

-No, we don't normally either.
+We don't normally either.

-But I think one of the benefits would be that if you wanted your parents not to text you
+But I think one of the benefits would be that if you wanted your parents not to text you while they're apponing, then you need to call them more.

 Yeah, great.